Mon - Fri: 9:00AM - 5:00PM EST

 Professional Standard of Care

-Schools and other agencies that supervise children are held to a high standard of to protect the health, safety and well-being of children.
-A reasonable school or agency administrator or teacher/supervisor standard is applied when assessing school and agency negligence.
-This standard compares how another person of the same education, training and experience would respond in the same circumstance.
-This goes beyond the typical “reasonable person” standard and requires an assessment based upon the professional standard of care in the field of child supervision.
-When a child is injured, dies, is assaulted, or sexually abused often the outcome is a lawsuit claiming negligence on the part of the staff member.
-The court might find the school or agency guilty of a tort if the employee breached a professional duty which can be demonstrated as a proximate cause of the injury.
+When a child is injured, dies, is assaulted, or is sexually abused, often the outcome is a negligent supervision lawsuit on the part of the involved staff member.
+The court might find the school or agency guilty of a tort if the employee breached a professional duty, which can be demonstrated as a proximate cause of the child or student injury.
 If, on the other hand, the school or agency, through its employee, acted reasonably under the circumstances and within the professional standard of care, the defense is likely to prevail.

-Children in the United States under the age of 15 sustain more than 14 million unintentional injuries each year.
+Children in the United States under the age of fifteen sustain more than 14 million unintentional injuries each year.
 It is estimated that 10 to 25 percent of these injuries occur in and around schools.
 In all, 1 in 14 students suffers a medically attended or temporarily disabling injury at school.
 [1]

-Extent of School Liability
+The Extent of School Liability in Negligent Supervision Cases

 Zirkel and Clark (2008) analyzed the trends in the frequency and outcomes of published decisions of student-initiated negligence claims in K–12 public schools in the United States.
-In each of these cases, schools and/or personnel were named as defendants.
+In each of these negligence cases, schools and/or personnel were named as defendants.
 The researchers analyzed a representative sample of 212 published decisions involving personal injuries to students during a 15-year period from 1990 to 2005.

 The sample included only student claims of simple negligence and excluded actions that alleged gross negligence, intentional torts, and educational malpractice.
 The sources of the data were the Sports and Torts sections of the Education Law Yearbook (ELA 1991–2006).
 The authors selected every fourth case within these boundaries to develop their sample.